 GREENE: Legendary hip-hop artists, Wu-Tang Clan have come up with a new music distribution model.
 Instead of trying to sell millions of copies of their latest album, they're planning to release just one and sell it at auction for millions of dollars.

 A major ruling by a federal agency could turn the multibillion dollar business of college sports upside down.
 The top National Labor Relations Board official in Chicago says college football players on scholarship at Northwestern University can unionize.

-NPR's business news starts with no salary cap for Swiss executives.
+NPR's business news starts with a minimum wage hike.